VedikaH/MultiAgentAI-Research-Assistant/README.md

-# Research_MultiAgentAI
+# MultiAgentAI-Research-Assistant

-**Research_MultiAgentAI** is a framework designed to automate research workflows using multiple AI-powered tools.
+**MultiAgentAI-Research-Assistant** is a project designed to automate research workflows using multiple AI-powered tools.
 It includes capabilities for generating AI-driven use cases, conducting web searches, gathering industry insights, and organizing research resources.
 The frontend interface is powered by **Streamlit**, providing an intuitive and user-friendly experience.

 ---